nmeylan/nostalro-client/docs/internal/rendering.md

 document disagree, the code is right and this document is stale; fix it.

-For the coordinate conventions used throughout (native RO axes, negative Y is up, camera placement.
-For the effect primitives named below, see the module docs under `lib/renderer/src/effect/primitives/`.
+For the coordinate conventions used throughout (native RO axes, negative Y is up, camera placement [read more at ragnarokresearchlab.github.io](https://ragnarokresearchlab.github.io/rendering/coordinate-systems/).
+For the effect primitives named below, see the module docs under
+`lib/renderer/src/effect/primitives/`.
 For how a world position becomes the screen anchor, depth, and gradient the sprite passes consume, see `sprite-projection.md`.